ES Levels

 ES2022 support

-When the filter function is enabled, the following additional conversions are
+When the functions filter is enabled, the following additional conversions are

 made: